Grafton Regis: History

-The prehistoric site dates back to circa 2500 BC according to Iron Age pottery which was found to the west of the main Northampton Road and to the south of Grafton Lodge, which was a Roman site which produced pottery.
+A prehistoric site in Grafton dates back to circa 2500 BC according to Iron Age pottery which was found to the west of the main Northampton Road and to the south of Grafton Lodge, which was a Roman site which produced pottery.

+During the Anglo-Saxon period, Grafton Regis was part of the Hundred of Cleyley, with a population of merely one household by the Norman conquest.
+Recorded also in the Domesday book are 2 ploughlands and 1 lord's plough teams.

+After 1066, the village was part of, and probably the namesake of, the Honour of Grafton held by Count Robert of Mortain.
+Lordship changed hands from William to Godwin from 1066-1086.
 A substantial capital messuage stood west of the Church in the Middle Ages.
 From 1100 to 1348, the manor was in the hands of a Norman monastery whose bailiff or lessee probably occupied the house.
+62 people are recorded in that period.

-In 1440, the mansion officially became a 'manor house' which belonged to the Woodville family during which time the village was known as Grafton Woodville.
+In 1440, the mansion officially became a 'manor house' which belonged to the Woodville family, during which time the village was known as Grafton Woodville.
 The manor was the birthplace of Elizabeth Woodville, queen consort to King Edward IV.
 Also born at the manor was Elizabeth's younger brother, Anthony Woodville, 2nd Earl Rivers KG (ca.1440 –1483), a courtier, bibliophile and writer.

-The house and manor passed to the Grey Marquesses of Dorset who were descendants of queen consort Elizabeth Woodville by her first marriage to Sir John Grey.
+The house and manor passed to the Grey Marquesses of Dorset, who were descendants of queen consort Elizabeth Woodville by her first marriage to Sir John Grey.
 At the end of the 15th century, the house and manor passed to King Henry VIII, grandson of Elizabeth Woodville by Edward IV.

 Anne of Denmark and King James stayed at Grafton Regis in June 1603 and travelled on to Salden Manor at Mursley in Buckinghamshire.
 They were hosted at Grafton by George Clifford, 3rd Earl of Cumberland, Keeper of Grafton Regis since 1602, who organised a tournament involving the Alexander or Zinzan brothers.
 Lady Anne Clifford later wrote that her father lived in the "old house at Grafton" and entertained the king and queen with "great magnificence".
 The Duke of Lennox was steward of the manor, and the manor was granted to Prince Henry.
 The old great hall was dismantled in 1606, but most of the buildings were repaired.
 King James visited four times.
 Prince Henry rewarded musicians at Grafton with £1 on 19 August, 1610.